• School of Mathematics and, Statistics, North Haugh, St Andrews, KY16 9SS, UK

 • the evolution of the Sun's global magnetic field;

-• coronal heating via nanoflares;
+• solar coronal heating via nanoflares;

-• diagnosing the nature of 3D magnetic reconnection.
+• diagnosing the nature of 3D magnetic reconnection;

 For further information, please see my personal website.